iitggithub/iitggithub.github.io/articles/2018-05-tcp-window-size-tuning-guide-linux.md

 sysctl -w net.ipv4.route.flush=1
 ```

-##### You can (and definitely should) store these values in a file so they're loaded each time the system boots like so:
+#### Storing the values so they're applied at boot

+The following command will create a file in /etc/sysctl.d called tcp_optimisations.conf which contains the commands listed above.
+Sysctl will load the file automatically when the system boots up.

 ```
 $ cat | tee /etc/sysctl.d/tcp_optimisations.conf <<EOF